-Omega-3 fatty acids are a group of fat molecules that are abundant in fish and some seeds.
+Omega-3 fatty acids are a group of fat molecules that are abundant in fish and some nuts/seeds.

-Omega-3 fatty acids reduce the risk of heart disease and other diseases related to aging.1,2 There is evidence that omega-3 fatty acids also reduce inflammation.
-Since acne is an inflammatory disease, this has caused some people to wonder if omega-3s might help reduce acne.
-Research to answer this question is ongoing.2,3
+There is evidence that omega-3 fatty acids reduce inflammation in the body.1,2 Since acne is an inflammatory disease, this has caused some people to wonder if omega-3s might help reduce acne.
+Research to answer this question is ongoing with some promising initial results.2,3

 There are three specific types of omega-3 fatty acids that are important for health:

 - Alpha-linolenic acid (ALA) - primarily found in seeds and nuts